Are you making the most of your one on one meetings?

 - Do you feel over-worked, under-worked, or just the right workload?

-You can keep track of all of these questions in our free 1:1 meeting template.
+You can keep track of all of these questions and get more ideas in our free 1:1 meeting template.

 What question, or questions, you use should depend on what's most important at the time.
 For example, if the employee is new, build rapport, as that's foundational to a health working relationship.
 Meanwhile, if they seem frustrated, asking for feedback is a great way to draw out what may be bothering them.